RatnaAnimesh/predictive-analysis/README.md

 ### Phase 1: Historical Analysis (Building the Baseline)

-This phase processes historical GDELT data to build a statistical model of "normal" news activity.
+This phase processes historical GDELT data to build a statistical model of "normal" news activity and discover new entities.

-1.  **Run the data download and processing launcher:**
+1.  **Run the historical analyzer:**
-    This will start multiple parallel processes to download and analyze GDELT data for each year (2015-2024 by default).
-This process can take a very long time and download a lot of data.
+    This single script now handles the entire process.
+It will download and analyze GDELT data sequentially.
+This process is resumable but will take a very long time.
     ```bash
-    python launcher.py
-    ```
-    *(Note: This will create `partial_results_YYYY.json` files for each year and download raw GDELT data into the `temp_data` directory, which is automatically cleaned up.)*

-2.  **Combine the historical results:**
-    Once all the launcher processes are complete, run the reducer to combine the yearly statistics into a single `model_state.json` file.
-    ```bash
-    python reducer.py
+    python historical_analyzer.py
     ```

 ### Phase 2: Online Anomaly Detection